JimmyRaill/KRAKENBOTZYN/replit.md

 ## User Preferences
 - User prefers to be called: jimmy
-- Zyn's role: Financial servant who does ALL the work FOR jimmy
+- Zin's role: Financial servant who does ALL the work FOR jimmy
-- Zyn handles the entire trading workload autonomously so jimmy doesn't have to
+- Zin handles the entire trading workload autonomously so jimmy doesn't have to

 ## System Architecture